lawrennd/old_talks/_ai/includes/turing-ai-fellowship-intro.md

 * Work in this space now funded by a [Senior AI Fellowship at the Turing Institute](https://www.turing.ac.uk/news/welcoming-world-class-turing-ai-fellows-institute).
 }

-\notes{From December 2019 I begin a [Senior AI Fellowship at the Turing Institute](https://www.turing.ac.uk/news/welcoming-world-class-turing-ai-fellows-institute) funded by the Office for AI to investigate the consequences of deploying complex AI systems.
+\notes{From December 2019 I began a [Senior AI Fellowship at the Turing Institute](https://www.turing.ac.uk/news/welcoming-world-class-turing-ai-fellows-institute) funded by the Office for AI to investigate the consequences of deploying complex AI systems.}

-The notion relates from the "Promise of AI": it promises to be the first generation of automation technology that will adapt to us, rather than us adapting to it.
+\notes{The notion relates from the "Promise of AI": it promises to be the first generation of automation technology that will adapt to us, rather than us adapting to it.
 The premise of the project is that this promise will remain unfulfilled with current approaches to systems design and deployment.}

 \endif